NeilGirdhar/efax/README.rst

     b = Bernoulli(shape=(3,))

-    # p are expectation parameters of a Bernoulli distribution corresponding to
+    # p are expectation parameters of Bernoulli distributions having probabilities
-    # probabilities 0.4, 0.5, and 0.6.
+    # 0.4, 0.5, and 0.6.
     p = jnp.array([[0.4], [0.5], [0.6]])

-    # q are natural parameters of a Bernoulli distribution corresponding to
+    # q are natural parameters of Bernoulli distributions having log-odds 0, which
-    # log-odds 0, which is probability 0.5.
+    # is probability 0.5.
     q = jnp.zeros((3, 1))

     print(b.cross_entropy(p, q))
     # [0.6931472 0.6931472 0.6931472]

-    # q are natural parameters of a Bernoulli distribution corresponding to
+    # q are natural parameters of Bernoulli distributions having a probability
-    # a probability of 0.3.
+    # of 0.3.
     q = b.exp_to_nat(0.3 * jnp.ones((3, 1)))

     print(b.cross_entropy(p, q))
     # [0.6955941  0.78032386 0.86505365]
     # A Bernoulli distribution with probability 0.3 predicts a Bernoulli
     # observation with probability 0.4 better than the other observations.

 With exponential families, maximum likelihood estimation is just expectation over expectation parameters.
 Models that combine independent predictors just sum natural parameters.
 When we want to optimize such models, we just want to take the gradient of cross entropy with respect to predictions.